 What Is Inflammation?

 Inflammation is a natural immune response to infection, irritation, or injury.
 It’s your body’s way of communicating that something isn’t right—and it can help protect you against more serious illnesses and disorders.

-However, chronic inflammation can fuel diseases including diabetes, heart disease, cancer, and even autoimmune conditions.
+However, when our inflammatory responses are out of whack, they can cause pain, fatigue, and even destroy tissues.
+This can fuel various diseases including diabetes, heart disease, cancer, and even autoimmune conditions.

-Here are the best anti-inflammatory foods you can consume that rapidly lower inflammation in the body.
-Also, see 10 Foods That Boost The Immune System.
+Here are the best anti-inflammatory foods you can consume that rapidly lower inflammation in the body:

 Broccoli is a nutrient powerhouse.
 It’s packed with phytochemicals and antioxidants, including vitamin C, which helps fight inflammation.

 Broccoli also has significant amounts of omega-3 fatty acids, which are well known for their anti-inflammatory properties.
 Along with this, broccoli contains sulforaphane, a phytochemical that blocks the enzyme that can cause joint destruction and lead to inflammation.
 This makes broccoli beneficial in people who have arthritis.

 Broccoli is high in other nutrients, including potassium, vitamin A, Vitamin K, and a decent amount of protein.
 In addition, broccoli is high in soluble fiber, which helps lower cholesterol.
 It also contains other vital elements like choline which helps boost cognition and memory.

 Broccoli can be eaten cooked or raw.
 Both are perfectly healthy but provide different nutrient profiles.